hapax/hapax.github.io/assets/emcc.md

 P_f = M_0u + M_0(-u) = 0 = P_i.
 $$

-So momentum is indeed conserved.
 Let's now go to the frame of the part moving left at speed $u$.
 Before the explosion, the bowling ball (in this frame of reference) was moving at speed $u$ to the right, so the momentum was presumably